Please apply online at chadwickschool.org. Please click on the menu in the top right hand corner, then click on employment.

 REQUIRED AND PREFERRED EDUCATION, EXPERIENCES, AND SKILLS

-Strong counseling experience with diverse age levels and abilities is preferred.
+Strong teaching experience with diverse age levels and abilities is preferred.

-A student-centered, global, and innovative approach to counseling is preferred.
+A student-centered, global, and innovative approach to teaching is preferred.

 Chadwick seeks the following personal and professional qualities in its faculty and staff

 Student-centered: Dedicated to the intellectual, emotional, social, and ethical well-being of Chadwick students as our first priority; able to engage them collectively and individually as whole people possessed not only of intellect but of passions, feelings, thoughts, and lives outside of school; and committed to teaching in ways that inspire a joy in learning and engagement in every student.